Company Secretary Course Highlights

 ---|---|

-Banking Laws & Practice | This subject aims to develop a robust knowledge base about significant facets of the Banking Sector among those students who wish to pursue a career in the same. |
+Banking Laws & Practice | This subject aims to develop a robust knowledge base about significant facets of the Banking Sector among those students who wish to pursue a career. |

 Insurance Laws & Practice | This subject aims to impart knowledge on insurance-related concepts amongst students to help broaden professional opportunities in the specific arena. |